Home » Sewing » Sewing for Children » 18 Adorable Children’s Sewing Patterns: Made and Loved by a Sewing Mama

 Three outfits made from childrens sewing patterns hang on wooden hangers: a floral embroidered dress, a black jacket with checked pants, and light grid-patterned overalls, all displayed on a wooden rack against a beige wall.

 All of the sewing patterns I’m recommending today are from independent (or ‘indie’) sewing pattern designers.
-I prefer to use independent designers for a few reasons:
+Here’s why I love them:

-4. Indie sewing pattern designers are often very willing to offer support to new makers, which means you can message them for help when you need it.
+4. Indie sewing pattern designers often offer support to new makers.
+So if your ruffles go rogue, you can usually message them.

-Since I’m only recommending patterns from indie pattern designers, you’ll find that most of my suggestions are only available as PDF sewing patterns.
-Personally, I find PDF patterns much easier to work with than physical patterns – no more tracing off large pattern pieces!
+Most of my suggestions are only available as PDF sewing patterns.
+Personally, I prefer PDF patterns – no more tracing off huge pattern pieces, and you can print different sizes whenever you need.

 Watch the YouTube Video